Welcome to Cynthia Gregg MD | Face & Body Specialists

 March/April Special

 PDGF+ (Platelet Derived Growth Factor) is the next generation of regenerative medicine.
-When combined with microneedling with SkinPen® Precision Elite from Crown Aesthetics, it enhances your skin’s response by providing concentrated growth factors to accelerate the production of collagen and elastin, resulting in smoother, firmer skin with improved texture and reduced signs of aging.
+When combined with microneedling with SkinPen® Precision Elite, it enhances your skin’s response by delivering concentrated growth factors to accelerate collagen and elastin production, resulting in smoother, firmer skin with improved texture and reduced signs of aging.

 Blog